Binary Tree in Action (Serialization)

 2.2.
 If you provide preorder and postorder, you cannot reconstruct a unique binary tree.

-If your serialization result includes null pointer information and only provides one type of traversal order, there are two scenarios:
+If your serialization result includes null pointer information, and you provide only one traversal order, there are two cases:

 3.1.
 If you provide preorder or postorder, you can reconstruct a unique binary tree.